 Step 5: Take Security Seriously

 - Work with a vendor that is PCI-compliant!
 This is the most important security tip there is.
-Use an online payment system that adheres to the highest level of PCI security compliance.
+Use an online payment system that adheres to the highest level of PCI (Payment Card Industry) security compliance.

 - Use passwords on every device.
 This means everything – your computer, tablet, phone — anything where you may be logged in to work accounts.

 - Make sure passwords are secure.
 Don’t use the same password for every account and device.
 If a password is compromised, this means all accounts are compromised.
-To keep track of passwords, use a password manager, not a spreadsheet.
+Keep track of passwords with a password manager, not a spreadsheet that can be easily hacked.
+Consider using multi-point authentication to ensure your systems are secure.

 - Do not email sensitive files.
-Email is not the most secure way to share information.
-To share files, save them in a shared drive.
+Email is not the most secure way to share sensitive information.
+A shared drive is a better option.

 - Keep systems updated.
 Aging software can make data more vulnerable to hacks.